Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 # Quotes mid lectures of varying relevance
 # Link back to [[Semester 1/Home page\|Home page]]

+## Welcome to the `Unofficial Soton Maths Lectures` Quotebook page.
+#### Suggestions/Improvements may be submitted on the `Maths Gremlins` Discord channel.

+#### The tags correspond to lecturers as follows along with the date/month the quote was said:
+- #IL - Prof. Ian Lear
+- #NW - Dr Nick Wright
+- #ST - Prof. Stephen Theriault
+- #HO - Dr Helen Ogden
+- #AM - Prof. Ashot Minasyan
+- #ArM - Prof. Armando Martino
 # Semester 1

 > So have I actually told you what linear algebra is...?
 I'm not sure I know really"